DiscontinuedUpdate: Hoka One One Tracer 2

 When it comes to sizing, the Tracer runs small and purchasing a half size larger is advisable to get the right and comfortable fit.
 The heel and midfoot delivers a snug fit and the forefoot is a bit narrow, making it ideal for those narrow-footed runners.
 Hoka One One is offering this shoe in standard D width for men’s and B width for women’s version.

-The midsole uses the dual density Pro2Lite +10 midsole material that provides enough amount of cushioning when needed.
+Just like the shoe's recent version, the Tracer 2, the shoe's midsole uses the dual density Pro2Lite +10 midsole material that provides enough amount of cushioning when needed.
 The heel area has a soft cushioning and the forefoot has a firmer cushioning, delivering a great combination of protection and propulsion.
 With the Early Stage Meta-Rocker Geometry, runners can experience efficiency in their running mechanisms.

 The Hoka One One Tracer features a lightweight and breathable upper coverage.
 The structural overlays deliver the needed structure in the midfoot.
 The no-sew construction delivers a seamless environment for the foot.
 It helps reduce blistering and irritation.
 The seamless TPU overlay construction provides added support and comfortable fit.
 Lastly, the shoe comes with an ultra breathable forefoot mesh that allows efficient airflow.
 It keeps the foot drier all throughout the run.